Noptus/wayve/README.md

 python -m venv .venv
 source .venv/bin/activate
-pip install -r requirements.txt python morning_digest.py --csv rss_list.csv --hours 168 --topn 8
+pip install -r requirements.txt python morning_digest.py --csv rss_list.csv --hours 168 --topn 10
 ```

-The script fetches up to 10 items per feed, filters for the last 7 days, deduplicates, and asks Perplexity for structured JSON that includes highlights, section tags, market-impact commentary, and suggested follow-up actions.
+The script fetches up to 10 items per feed, filters for the last 7 days, deduplicates, and asks Perplexity for structured JSON that includes highlights, market-impact commentary, and suggested follow-up actions.
 If the Perplexity API is unavailable, the email automatically falls back to curated headlines while preserving the newsletter shell.

 ## GitHub Actions Automation
 The workflow in `.github/workflows/morning-digest.yml` runs every Monday at 04:00 UTC (06:00 Paris) and can also be triggered manually.
 Configure repository-level Secrets and Variables: